Chapter 2: The 5 Best Practices of Real-Time Communication

-As outlined above, the world of communication is evolving super-fast.
+As outlined in the previous chapter, the world of communication is evolving quickly.
 Real-time communication will allow you to keep up with your customers, without being nagging, intrusive, or fake.

 Here are the 5 best practices of the real-time communication approach:

 Your always-connected contacts don’t have time for formality or for spam.
 Instead of trying to force your contacts to get on the phone or respond to your emails, focus on starting real conversations, the way real people communicate: text messaging.

 Your savvy contacts want to feel like you’re speaking directly to them, not to Jane Doe.
 Even when you’re reaching out to a group of contacts, use personalized messaging to drive one-to-one connections.

 Though technology is fueling the on-demand economy, no one wants to talk to a robot.
 Use automation thoughtfully to scale your outreach without losing that human touch.

 Your contacts can spot a fake a mile away.
 Encourage your team to keep it real.